 Our policies and codes provide guidance to our employees, suppliers and partners to support the prevention of modern slavery and human trafficking from taking place in our business or in our supply chains.
 We monitor the application of our policies and procedures through our due diligence audits and risk management processes.
 We believe that this embedded approach to responding to modern slavery and human rights issues is effective.

-We are committed to a culture where people are confident to speak up and we communicate this to employees via our Code of Business Conduct and wider awareness communications, including our staff engagement survey.
-During FY19, we have had no issues raised about modern slavery via these routes.
+We are committed to a culture where people are confident to speak up and we communicate this to employees via our Code of Business Conduct and wider awareness communications, including our staff engagement survey and our Employee Voice 24/7 feedback tool.
+During FY20, we have had no issues raised about modern slavery via these routes.

 Our Due Diligence & Risk Management